Category: News

 What is anaesthetic free dental cleaning?

 As the name suggests, this is the act of cleaning a pets teeth without the benefit of anaesthesia.
 Often with the use of sharp tools or an ultrasonic scaler.
-Just like in humans, this process requires the pet to sit still and not move their mouth during the procedure, an act that many humans find stressful enough, never mind our pets who don’t understand what is going on and why.
+Just like in humans, this process requires the pet to sit still and not move their mouth during the procedure; an act that many humans find stressful enough, never mind our pets who don’t understand what is going on and why.
 At the end of the procedure you may end up with a pet with teeth that superficially look clean and shiny on the outer surface, but there are many potential problems to consider when assessing dental disease and the “shiny clean teeth” are most likely hiding the problem!

 What can go wrong?